TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Finally, we click on forward until we see the response with the `password`:
+Finally, we click on forward until we see the response with the `nonce`:

 <br />